 Plus, no matter what I never want to take all of my coupons in the store with me.
 With all 3 methods I always only took my list and stack of coupons.
 Hope this helps someone trying to figure out what to do.
 I had the binder for about a year and I liked some aspects and hated others.
 It took time to organize and keep organized.
 Also, it was heavy.
 Lots of extra weight from all the plastic pages.

 So I streamlined.
 I got two of the small purse sized plastic accordian folders and set one up for drug store items and the other up for grocery store items.
 I saved the front pocket for coupons I plan to use that week and organized the other pockets by the layout of the store freezer section, dairy section, coffee aisle, etc. I only clip the coupons for items I regularly use or would like to try.
 I use a box and envelopes, too.
-I basically do exactly what Crystal does.follow link
+I basically do exactly what Crystal does.enter site

 Best Coupon Programs